 Opening Screen: Optional

-Play Clock: USE PLAY CLOCK should be UNCHECKED
+Play Clock: USE PLAY CLOCK 60 Seconds

 Game Display: Optional